 - 23. In 2001, MGN journalist and prolific hacker, James Scott, obtained and played to the editor of The Daily Mirror, Mr Morgan, a private and highly sensitive voicemail message which Sir Paul McCartney left for his then wife, Heather Mills.
-Details of the engagement, marriage and breakdown of the relationship between the well-known Beatle and the high-profile campaigner had attracted and were guaranteed to attract enormous press interest.
+Details of the engagement, marriage and breakdown of the relationship between the well-known Beatle and the high profile campaigner had attracted and were guaranteed to attract enormous press interest.
 Despite the obvious news value of this exclusive story, Mr Morgan decided not to publish it in light of the sensitivity of the voicemail message and a complaint he had received from Sir Paul personally. - 24.
 Mr Scott then passed the intercepted voicemail to Sean Hoare, the admitted phone hacker who was working for The People at the time under Neil Wallis (the Editor) and Ian Edmondson (News Editor).
 Mr Wallis rang Ms Mills and told her that he had heard that she had had an argument with her husband, and he had sung a song down the phone to her.
 Ms Mills accused Mr Wallis of listening into her voicemails because this was the only way that he could have known this.
-Mr Wallis simply laughed at this, but he also (like Mr Morgan) chose not to publish the story.

-25. Given the highly sensitive as well as newsworthy nature of this private voicemail message, the legal complaint from Sir Paul and the comments of Ms Mills, the Claimants will contend that the MGN Legal Department (which included Mr Partington and Mr Vickers) was or must have been aware of the existence or contents of this voicemail message and the fact that it had been obtained unlawfully.
+Mr Wallis simply laughed at this, but he also (like Mr Morgan) chose not to publish the story. - 25.
+Given the highly sensitive as well as newsworthy nature of this private voicemail message, the legal complaint from Sir Paul and the comments of Ms Mills, the Claimants will contend that the MGN Legal Department and the Board (including at least Mr Partington and Mr Vickers) was or must have been aware of the existence or contents of this voicemail message and the fact that it had been obtained unlawfully.
+Despite this awareness, neither the Legal Department nor the Board took any steps to stop the continued use of such unlawful information gathering techniques by MGN journalists.